edwinst/c64_light_fantastic_reverse_engineering/README.md

 Bytes are transmitted as 9 bits (a fixed '0' start bit and then 8 data bits).
 After each byte there is a little gap that could be interpreted as "don't care" stop bit(s).

+Bits are sent LSB first.
+(Each bit, after having been received, is rotated into the 'A' register using ROR, which means bits enter the MSB of A and then move down to the right.
+So the first bit received this way ends up in the LSB of 'A' when all bits of the byte have been received.
+The start bit is shifted out of 'A' when the last data bit is shifted in.)

 The overall protocol for receiving bytes seems to work like this:

     - read 2 bytes; if both are zero, then quit